llafuente/language/readme.markdown

 * Braces are mandatory everywhere but you can avoid using parenthesis :)

-* *pass-by-reference* to improve performance.
+* *pass-by-reference* everywhere to improve performance.
 You can clone everything easily.

 * No uppercases.
 Everything is lowercased and case sensitive.
 False is not false.

 * Every type has a `null` value.

+* Lazy typed (mix between dynamically typed and strong typed)